Cryptolens/license-server/README.md

 ## Enable caching of licenses

 Since v1.2 there is a way to cache responses to `Key.Activate`, which helps to reduce the number of requests sent to Cryptolens.
-This is useful especially if your clients would have temporary internet connectivity.
+This is useful especially if your clients would have temporary internet connectivity issues.
 To enable license caching, you need to specify how long the license server should store each license.
 Note: if your application uses the `signatureExpirationInterval` parameter in `HasValidSignature`, the lifetime of the cache on the license server needs to be either equal to `signatureExpirationInterval` or less.
 Otherwise, your client application will throw an error.

 As an example, to launch the server that caches licenses for 10 days, it can be started as follows: